 After assessing the severity of the oil burn, it is important to clean the wound properly.
 This will help minimize the risk of infection and promote healing.

-See also How to cook chicken from frozen in oven
+See also How to cook barbecue pork chops in the oven

 Here are steps to clean the oil burn wound: